 UBS operates as a group with four business divisions (Global Wealth Management, Personal & Corporate Banking, Asset Management, and the Investment Bank) and a Corporate Center.
 Each of the business divisions and the Corporate Center are described below.
-A description of the Group's strategy can be found under "Our strategy" in the "Operating environment and strategy" section of the Annual Report 2017; a description of the businesses, strategies, clients, organisational structures, products and services of the business divisions and the Corporate Center can also be found in the "Operating environment and strategy" section of the Annual Report 2017.
+A description of the Group's strategy can be found under "Our strategy" in the "Operating environment and strategy" section of the Annual Report 2017; a description of the business divisions and the Corporate Center can also be found in the "Operating environment and strategy" section of the Annual Report 2017; a description of the business divisions and the Corporate Center can also be found in the "Operating environment and strategy" section of the Annual Report 2017.